ComputationalGenomics/SimRA/README.md

 Please cite the following article if you use sSimRA (backwards or forward) in your research:

-A. Bose, F. Utro, D. Platt, L. Parida. sSimRA: multiple loci selection with multiway epistasis in coalescence with recombinations. (submitted)
+A. Bose, F. Utro, D. Platt, L. Parida.
+Multiway epistasis simulations for ARG sampling of multiple populations. (submitted)

 and/or (for the neutral scenario):